cortega26/pogo-analyzer/README.md

 ## Features

 - **Raid value scoreboard** – score your roster by combining baseline species strength, IV quality, lucky cost savings, move requirements, and mega availability.
+- **CP→Level inference** – feed base stats, IVs, and Combat Power into the quick check to recover the underlying level and CPM alongside effective raid stats.
 - **Reusable scoring helpers** – import the library to compute raid scores or transform entries inside your own automation scripts.
 - **Pandas-free tables** – fall back to a minimal in-repo table implementation when pandas is not installed.
 - **Repeatable workflows** – the CLI works with configuration flags and environment variables so it is easy to wire into cron jobs or CI pipelines.